hello-i5a/basahero-app/README.md

 # Basahero App

 **Basahero** is an Android app designed for book lovers.
 It allows users to browse, add to reading lists, and review books.
-With features like user registration, personalized reading lists, and book data powered by the Penguin Random House API, Basahero makes it easy to manage your reading journey.
+With features like user registration, personalized reading lists, and book data, Basahero makes it easy to manage your reading journey.

 ## Features